tmfarrell/tmfarrell.github.io/_posts/2017-03-11-awards_versus_money.md

 ## They Are Both Representations

-But, of course, there are the artists/ scientists/ mathematicians whom think it distainful to go after any awards/ compensation whatsoever.
-Who think that awards are bollocks and true art/ science/ truth needs no awarding, needs no recognizing.
+But, of course, there are the artists/ scientists/ mathematicians whom think it distainful to go after any awards/ money whatsoever.
+Who think that awards/ money are bollocks and true art/ science/ truth needs no awarding, needs no compensating.

 And actually this is probably a sensible position.
-Mainly because, as mentioned specifically about money, I'd say in general any mistaking of a representation for the real thing leads to dangerous behavior.
-It leads to never-ending wild goose chases.
+Mainly because (as I mentioned specifically about money) I'd say in general any mistaking of a representation for the real thing leads to dangerous behavior.
+It leads to wild goose chases that may never end.
 It leads to realizing, possibly after a lot of "hard" work, goals/ aspirations fictions outside reality.

 And this may be the most reasonable view.
 It holds the work as the highest good/ value, which ultimately if done well enough for long enough will inevitably lead to either money or awards, or both.
 And which also actually results in (god forbid) __real value__.